lopamd/android/zappos_internship_2017/Readme.md

 3. Picasso: 2.3.3

-Thanks Zappos for giving the opprtunity to demonstrate my Android development skilss.
+Thanks Zappos for giving the opportunity to demonstrate my Android development skills.